Greysia Polii: 2009–2012: National Championships double crowned, Olympic Games black card

 In 2009, Polii focused on one discipline, playing only in the women's doubles with Nitya Krishinda Maheswari.
 Even though she fell in the early stages of two Europe tour events, the All England and Swiss Open, she reached the finals of Singapore Open.
 She and her partner beat the world number one Chin Eei Hui and Wong Pei Tty from Malaysia in the quarter-finals, followed by ninth-placed Lena Frier Kristiansen and Kamilla Rytter Juhl from Denmark in the semi-finals.
 In May, she was part of the Indonesia team who finished as semi-finalists in Sudirman Cup held in Guangzhou.
 Polii and Maheswari played at the World Championships in Hyderabad, India, as 13th seeds.
 Their journey at the championships stopped in the third round with defeat to the 2008 Olympic gold medalists, the 5th seeded Du Jing and Yu Yang in straight games 20–22, 12–21.
 She later managed to reach the semi-finals in the Japan and French Open, but was beaten by Chinese pair Ma Jin and Wang Xiaoli in both tournaments.
-In December, Polii participated at the Southeast Asian Games in Vientiane, Laos.
+In December, Polii participated at the SEA Games in Vientiane, Laos.
 She won the silver medal in the women's team, and as second seeds in the individual women's doubles event, she and Maheswari had a bye in the first round, but their progress was stopped by young Thai pair Savitree Amitrapai and Vacharaporn Munkit in the quarter-finals.
 As a pair with Maheswari, she spent time inside the top 10 of the BWF rankings.

 In January 2010, Polii was crowned a double champion at the 2009 National Championships, winning the women's doubles with Meiliana Jauhari, and the mixed doubles with Tontowi Ahmad.
 As a new pair, the Polii–Jauhari partnership were considered successful at the Super Series stage, they were the semi-finalists in the Singapore Open; quarter-finalists in All England, Indonesia Open, and China Masters.
 The pair were also the finalists in the Macau and Indonesia Grand Prix Gold.
 She also was a quarter-finalist at the Asian Championships both in the women's doubles with Jauhari and the mixed doubles with Ahmad, and part of the national team that won the bronze medal at the Uber Cup and Asian Games.
 At the end of the season, she was ranked as women's doubles world number 9 in the BWF World ranking, and number 8 in the Super Series ranking, made her able to compete at the Super Series Finals in Taipei, though she did not advance to the semi-final, after placed third in the group stage.